RemiixInc/distyle/README.md

 Distyle lets you customise the CSS of the Discord Web Client.
 Just paste in a theme made for BetterDiscord or Powercord and press save!

-*NOTE: This doesn't work with all themes.
+*NOTE: This doesn't work with all themes for some reason.
 [Here](https://raw.githubusercontent.com/tazz4843/JetBlack/master/index.css) is a good one that works well.*

 <div align="center">
   <h2>Install</h2>